amoghe/rocketship/README.md

 ## What is the motivation behind this project?

-Companies that ship their product as physical or virtual appliances end up spending an inordinate amount of time and resources building software to manage the state of the appliance and provide facilities that make the product usable.
+Companies that ship their product as physical or virtual appliances end up spending an large amount of time and resources building software to manage the state of the appliance and provide facilities that make the product usable.
 While this is necessary for the product to be stable and easily serviceable, it distracts from the focus of building the core IP